guimauveb/tinyDLM/README.md

     - [DOING] Set the number of max simultaneous transfers
     - [DOING] Set maximum download speed
     - [DOING] Add multiple links at the same time
+    - [ ] Use a database to store downloads state
     - [ ] Limit download speed in DownloaderCore
     - [ ] Schedule download start
     - [ ] Compute / Display ETA
-    - [ ] Save downloads on exit and restore them on the next launch